WoodyGH/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### Code Book ###

-Run_analysis.R executes the following sections of code to generate a tidy table with the averages of each variable for each activity and each subject.
+Run_analysis.R executes the following sections of code to generate a tidy table with the averages of all numeric variables in the table for each activity and each subject.

 1. Download a file from URL and unzip data file